RRG314/torchrge256/README.md

 ## License

-TorchRGE256 is released under the Apache License 2.0.
+TorchRGE256 is released under the MIT license.

 ## Contributing